square/ast_builder/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/square/asta.
+Bug reports and pull requests are welcome on GitHub at https://github.com/square/ast_builder.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Asta project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/square/asta/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the AstBuilder project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/square/ast_builder/blob/master/CODE_OF_CONDUCT.md).

 [0]: https://www.rubydoc.info/gems/rubocop/RuboCop/NodePattern "RuboCop NodePattern"